yassine-rd/yassine-rd/README.md

 </div>

 <pre>
-📚 I'm currently working as a Data Science Intern @Groupe-SII in France 🔭 I have a strong interest in Artificial Intelligence 🧠 Paddling through the ocean that is Deep Learning
+📚 I'm currently working as a Data Scientist Intern @Groupe-SII in France 🔭 I have a strong interest in Artificial Intelligence 🧠 Paddling through the ocean that is Deep Learning
 🌱 Learning about MLOps and advanced Computer Vision stuff